UM-ESG/ESG-Website/content/by-laws.md

 All allocations decisions shall be made during Funding Committee meetings and with no fewer than four Funding Committee members participating in the decision.

-The policies of the Funding Committee and its administration shall be made available, by the Director of Finance, on the UMEC web site.
+The policies of the Funding Committee and its administration shall be made available, by the Director of Finance, on the ESG web site.
 Violations of the funding policy set forth by the Director of Finance shall be considered violations of the By-Laws of the University of Michigan Engineering Council.

 # Article XII: MICHIGAN STUDENT ASSEMBLY

 ## Section 1: Tenure

-Should a vacancy occur in one of the CSG positions of the Engineering College, the General Council shall elect, at the UMEC General Body Meeting after notification, a new representative to serve out the rest of the term in the seat vacated.
+Should a vacancy occur in one of the CSG positions of the Engineering College, the General Council shall elect, at the ESG General Body Meeting after notification, a new representative to serve out the rest of the term in the seat vacated.
 This election shall require a majority vote.
 Any representative appointed shall be liable to be recalled at any time remaining in that term by a majority vote of the General Council, if he/she is not serving the duties required by their position.
 The representative must serve on the Student Affairs Committee in the Council during their term as a representative of the Engineering College in CSG.

 # Article XIII: INSIGNIA

-## Section 1: Use of the UMEC Name
+## Section 1: Use of the ESG Name

-The term “UMEC” may be used in regards to any business officially or unofficially related to the Council.
+The term “ESG” may be used in regards to any business officially or unofficially related to the Council.
 In official Council communications and publications, the full title “University of Michigan Engineering Council” shall be used when possible.

 The Council may also be referred to as “Engineering Council” or “U of M Engineering Council.”
 All other references shall be avoided when used for official business.

-## Section 2: UMEC Seal
+## Section 2: ESG Seal

 An official Seal shall represent the Council.
 The seal shall carry the title “University of Michigan Engineering Council,” and the seal shall denote “1927” as the year of the Council’s establishment.

 The Council shall use the Seal in all official communications, where deemed appropriate.

-The official Seal shall be in circular shape, with UMEC’s title and founding year within its outer boundary.
+The official Seal shall be in circular shape, with ESG’s title and founding year within its outer boundary.

 A valid copy of the official Seal shall be kept by the Director of Administration.
 The official Seal may only be altered with the majority vote of the Council.

-## Section 3: UMEC Logo
+## Section 3: ESG Logo

 An official Logo shall represent the Council.
-The logo shall carry the term “UMEC,” and should denote “1927” as the year of the Council’s establishment.
+The logo shall carry the term “ESG,” and should denote “1927” as the year of the Council’s establishment.

 The Council should use the Logo in all communications, where deemed appropriate.

-The official Logo shall consist of the block letters “UMEC” in alternating blue and gold colors, with the words “EST. 1927” in black bold lettering centered between the M and E of “UMEC.”
+The official Logo shall consist of the block letters “ESG” in alternating blue and gold colors, with the words “EST. 1927” in black bold lettering centered between the M and E of “ESG.”
 There shall be a blue bold underline to the title, with “University of Michigan Engineering Council” in full bold and blue text under the line.

 A valid copy of the official Logo shall be kept by the Director of Administration.
 The official Logo may be altered with a majority vote of the Council.